HomeMy WebLinkAbout07/30/84July 30, 1984

 within 10 days after it is presented; or

-:tion, to be held not less than 88 nor more
+:don, to be held not less than 88 nor more

 order, at which the ordinance, without

-of the voters of the city.
+of the voters of the city,

 submitted at next regular municipal

-not less than 10 percent of the voters of
+: not less than 10 percent of the voters of

--k's official report of registration to the
+-k's official report of registration to .the

-a the notice specified in Section 4002 was
+e the notice specified in Section 4002 was

 s registered voters by the signatures of 25